juhasev/sample-ninja-help/project-edit-misc-options.md

 > IMPORTANT: Because the information that is displayed to the user is taken from the email invitation, you should make sure you edit the email invitation template even if you disable the email invitations!

 ### Keep online if target completes are not met
 If toggled on the project will keep sampling indefintely till the target completes are met.
-If toggled on, the project closes automatically at the set project end date.
+If toggled off, the project closes automatically at the set project end date regardless if the target completes are met.

 ### Enable project manager email notifications
 If the **Enable project manager email notifications** is toggled on, then Sample Ninja will send project notifications for this project.
 These include Action thresholds configured in panel settings but may also include other notifications like: